mceme/ImageCoin/README.image.en.md

 * Not affected by any

 ## Download compiled code
-* git clone https://github.com/zhongqiuwood/ImageCoin -b dev
+* git clone https://github.com/mceme/ImageCoin -b master
 * The compilation steps are unchanged

 ## case1: Back up and then upgrade